plsda/Configuration-Interaction/README.md

   - GSL (not strictly necessary for the core functionality)

 Building requires C++ 17 or newer.
-The program has only been tested on Windows 10 and build.bat builds the program using MSVC, but the code should be platform independent.
+The program has only been tested on Windows 10 and build.bat builds the program using MSVC, but the code should be platform independent as long as the dependencies listed are upported on the platform.

 References: